explosion/spacy-course/slides/chapter1_02_statistical-models.md

 - Vocabulary
 - Meta information (language, pipeline)

-Notes: spaCy provides a number of pre-trained model packages you can download.
+Notes: spaCy provides a number of pre-trained model packages you can download using the "spacy download" command.
 For example, the "en_core_web_sm" package is a small English model that supports all core capabilities and is trained on web text.

 The spacy dot load method loads a model package by name and returns an nlp object.